 The city of Beirut is located in Lebanon.
 It serves as the capital city.
 Not only is it the capital, but it also the largest by population, despite not having a recent census.
 Estimates put the population at around 361,000, with the broader metro area being home to over 2.2 million residents.

 One of the most interesting things about Beirut is that a formal census or population count has not been taken since the 1930s.
 Because of that, the population numbers are estimated and vary depending upon the source.
 The most recent estimates of the city put it at 361,000.
 The population of the metro area have been estimated from just under 1 million to over 2 million.

-A standout feature about the population of Beirut is that it is one of the most religiously diverse cities in the Middle East.
+Another standout feature about the population of Beirut is that it is one of the most religiously diverse cities in the Middle East.
 There is a total of 18 recognized religions within the area, include four Muslim sects, twelve Christian sects, and a Jewish sect.
-The city was fairly well blended until the civil war, when segregation occurred.
+The city was relatively well blended until the civil war when segregation occurred.
 The eastern side of the city is mainly Christian, while the western side has a Sunni Muslim majority.
-However, in recent years, the religious groups are becoming more integrated.
+However, in recent years, religious groups are becoming more integrated.